Integra-Signum: How it works

 Because Integra-Signum can only stop a train when it's "too late", i.e. after the red signal, it is not sufficient if there is an obstacle less than the braking distance away from the signal, which is especially a problem with fast trains.
 To address this issue, Zugbeeinflussung ZUB has been introduced.

 Despite that Integra-Signum aims to prevent accidents, there was also an accident caused by it.
 In 1959, an Integra-Signum magnet mounted on a SBB-CFF-FFS RBe 540 EMU tore out a wooden sleeper on a level crossing near Gland, which led to the derailment of the entire train at 125 km/h.

+Euro-Signum

+Since 2008, Euro-Signum has been used for new and upgraded signal installations.
+Euro-Signum uses Eurobalises instead of magnets - these transmit Integra-Signum data in the additional Packet 44 (the typical ETCS telegram is left empty).
+This migration required installation of a "Eurobalise Transmission Module" on rolling stock that uses the Swiss network.
+Euro-Signum should not be confused with ETCS, which was installed on the Swiss network later.

 Phasing out

-By 2017 Switzerland had almost completed the migration to ETCS Level 1.
-Integra-Signum will remain in service for a few years more on a small number of special lines; one of these is the Uetliberg railway line, which will first be converted from DC to AC electrification.
+By 2017 Switzerland had almost completed installing ETCS Level 1 throughout the railway network, however most trains continue to use Integra-Signum and ZUB (in the form of Euro-Signum and Euro-ZUB).
+Integra-Signum will also remain in service for a few years more on a small number of special lines; one of these is the Uetliberg railway line, which will first be converted from DC to AC electrification.

-From beginning 2018, new vehicles running on the Swiss network do not need anymore the class B system SIGNUM and ZUB.
+From beginning 2018, new vehicles running on the Swiss network do not need the class B system SIGNUM and ZUB.